Bragalund/Ares/README.md

 The Web interface can be run on any server running Python.
 The agent can be compiled to native executables using **pyinstaller**.

+## Movie from coding

+Movie of me bumping to python3: [https://youtu.be/yNkZuWI-6R8](https://youtu.be/yNkZuWI-6R8)

 ## Setup

 Install the Python requirements: